balski/realtimechatapp/Answer - Muhammad Iqbal - Web Developer.md

 - Escape all output = Sanitize output before injecting into the DOM.
 - Always use HTTPS = Redirect HTTP to HTTPS automatically.
 - Implement authentication = Use OAuth 2.0, JWT authentication.
 And always enforce use strong password policies for users.
-- Secure Authentication Tokens = Store JWTs in HTTP-only, secure cookies, not localStorage.
+- Secure authentication tokens = Store JWTs in HTTP-only, secure cookies, not localStorage.
-- Keep Dependencies Updated = Regularly update NPM/Yarn packages and frameworks.
+- Keep dependencies updated = Regularly update NPM/Yarn packages and frameworks.
-- Avoid Sensitive Info in Source Code = Never commit secrets (API keys, DB passwords) to Git.
+- Avoid sensitive info in Source Code = Never commit secrets (API keys, DB passwords) to Git.
 Use secret managers (like AWS Secrets Manager or Azure Key Vault).

 # Website Performance Best Practises